vqming2k5/dellhack5540-efi/README.md

 What's working:
 - Ethernet (IntelMausiEthernet)
 - Touchpad (VoodooPS2ControllerR6)
-- Wifi (AtherosWifiInject but it's very SLOW!)
+- Wifi (AtherosWifiInject but it's very SLOW!
+Replaced by itlwm.kext - Removed it if you don't have any INTEL CARD or you will have PANIC)
 - ALC292 with layout 13
 - 4 Ports USB (not remap yet)
 - Brightness